babilonczyk/babilonczyk/README.md

 🚀 thesis-project 🔄 -> https://github.com/babilonczyk/thesis-project

     Web app matching developers with companies -> "Blind dates with deveopers based on their projects"

+    Its private.
+If you are recruiter, please ask me through linkedin to share it with you.
+It will be deployed soon.

 🚀 log-parser -> https://github.com/babilonczyk/log-parser